Industrialization, Urbanization, and Immigration in the Gilded Age

 - This was the largest voluntary immigration in world history.
 Gilded Age immigrants came overwhelmingly from southern and eastern Europe, Italy, and Russia.

 Government Support.
 Rapid industrialization would not have been possible without a great deal of support from federal and state governments, as well as the federal and state courts.
 In fact, as we already have learned, the Robber Baron industrialists gained a great deal of assistance and power with the help from Congress, the states, cultural and religious institutions, law enforcement and the military, and the U.S. Supreme Court.
+And remember, despite the fact that the federal government gave industrialists a great deal of support, there was virtually no government regulation of their industries.

 Discussion Goal #4: To examine the consequences of rapid industrialization during this period